Skip to main content

 • optimization

-Users report significant optimization issues, including random performance problems and freezing when attempting to sell items.
+Users report significant optimization issues, including random performance problems and a persistent hang when attempting to sell items.
 Additionally, the user interface fails to adjust properly to resolution changes, leading to readability challenges, particularly at lower settings.

 • “The user interface isn't optimized to change correctly when there is a change in resolution; everything stays in place and then becomes too hard to read if using the smallest resolution setting.”

-• “Random performance issues, failed to sell items - just keeps hanging after pressing 'my items'.”
+• “Random performance issues; failed to sell items - it just keeps hanging after pressing 'my items'.”

-• “The user interface also isn't optimized to change correctly when there is a change in resolution; everything stays in place and then becomes too hard to read if using the smallest resolution setting.”
+• “The user interface isn't optimized to adjust correctly when there is a change in resolution.
+Everything stays in place and becomes too hard to read when using the smallest resolution setting.”

 • monetization

-Reviewers highlight a disconnect between Interstellaria's advertising and the actual gameplay experience, noting that players are restricted to a static map and a linear storyline, which may not justify the monetization model presented.
+Reviewers highlight a disconnect between the game's advertising and the actual gameplay experience, noting that players are restricted to a static map and a linear storyline, which may lead to disappointment regarding the monetization aspects.

 • “As previous reviewers have mentioned, there is a significant difference between Interstellaria's advertising and what you actually get once you get in-game.”